chicharito77/DroneNavigationPackage/README.md

-This is a thesis project (title: Robot control based on ROS) at University of Pannonia.
+This is my thesis project (title: Quadcopter control based on ROS) at University of Pannonia.
 Used technologies:
-    - Oracle VM VirtualBox (Windows 10 host)
+    - Oracle VM VirtualBox (on Windows 10 host)
     - Ubuntu 14.04 guest OS
     - ROS Indigo Igloo
     - Marvelmind indoor localization system
     - Parrot ARDrone 2.0

 The goal of my thesis work is to control an ArDrone 2.0 with the help of an ultrasonic indoor localization system.
-This navigation system is developed by Marvelmind Robotics, and the localization and navigation of the drone is based on it.
+This navigation system is developed by Marvelmind Robotics, and the localization of the drone is based on it.
 There is a „moving” ultrasonic beacon placed on the hull of the drone.
 In the testing environment there are at least 3 stationary beacons on the wall or ceiling.
 Those devices forms a map: the environment is measured by ultrasonic signals.
-The drone moves in a 2D coordinate system (height of the milestones is ignored).
+The drone moves in a 2D coordinate system (height is ignored).

 If you have any suggestions and remark, please contact me.